 - advocating for healthier policies and programs at the local, state and federal levels

-- educating the public, the profession, policy makers and allied industries about architects’ unique role in promoting health equity, including through courses on AIAU and seminars at our annual convention
+- educating the public, the profession, policy makers and allied industries about architects’ unique role in promoting health equity, including through courses on AIAU and seminars at our annual conference

 Connecting design and health in new ways